LiamMercier/loadshear/docs/syntax.md

 Each copy of the payload will increment the counter by the increment size, and each session will increment the same counter.

+Using COUNTER can reduce throughput, when two shards need to update the same counter there will be cache line contention because both threads are writing to the same memory.

 ### Values

 The start and length values must be positive integers.
 Start must be a valid index into the packet bytes, length must be at most 8.